christian-draeger/pact-example/README.md

 This is basically working the exact same way as our [REST-example](#rest-example-server-to-server-communication).
 How does that make sense?
 It's because of Pact is not going to start a Kafka, ActiveMQ or whatever mock.
-When talking about consumer driven contract tests regarding messaging we talk about making a contract how the payload should look like.
+When talking about consumer driven contract tests with Pact and messaging it's about to make sure you can deserialize an events payload - describe how the messages have to look like for your consumer.

 **Let's start by defining our contract on the Consumer side again**